MIDOSS/MOHID-Cmd/docs/run_description_file/yaml_file.rst

   MOHID-Cmd_rev.txt
   moad_tools_rev.txt

+For Mercurial repositories,
-Each file will contain the output of the :command:`hg parents -v` command for the repository.
+each :file:`_rev.txt` file will contain the output of the :command:`hg parents -v` command for the repository.
 That is a record of the last committed revision of the repository that will be in effect for the run.
 For example,
 :file:`MOHID-Cmd_rev.txt` might contain::